zekro-archive/thunder/README.md

 # Introduction

-`thunder` is a small, lightweight database and storage package for Go.
-This package is concipated for small data saving for your applications, simply structured by nodes containing key-value pair tables, without mind of formatting or serializing.
-Just save and load your data like you use it in your application. **Attention:** You sould know, that the full database file will be loaded in the memory on usage.
+`thunder` is a small and lightweight database and storage package for Go.
+This package is concipated for small data saving for your application, simply structured by nodes containing key-value pair tables, without keeping formatting and serializing in mind.
+Just save and load your data like you use it in your application. **Attention:** You sould know, that the full database file will be loaded into the system memory on activation.
 So the memory usage will scale with the size of the database.
-This package is not designed for huge database scales!
+This package is not designed for huge database!

 ---